 From interning in the accounting department of a pharmaceutical company to signing myself up to an investing course, I scour everything I can get my hands on to find my niche.
 My key takeaway is that accounting and finance are fundamental tools in making financial decisions – how to analyze factors to determine how much a project is worth and decide whether to invest.
 Although I’m not sure yet whether I wanted to be an entrepreneur, an accountant, or an investor, I knew that delving into the world of business would be my next best decision in life.

 I strongly believe that attending New York University’s Stern School of Business is the perfect place for me because of the strong professional training it offers.
-NYU Stern teaches skills that can be used directly at the workplace the minute we step out of it.
+NYU Stern teaches skills that can be applied directly at the workplace the minute we step out of it.
 Courses such as ACCT-UB 6300 Financial Statement Modeling and ACCT-6313 Auditing will allow me to learn not only about reading and making financial statements but also ensuring its credibility.
 A fundamental skill every investor, corporate strategist, and even financial forensic investigator need to possess.

 NYU not only prepares in-class programs for its students, but also leverages its location and network to organize talks from world-renowned industry practitioners through SternTalks and Alumni Career Engagement Program.
 This along with the Cohort Leadership Program (CLP) for freshmen will prepare me for future jobs.
 The school’s unique exposure to networking, innovation and leadership development signifies that I can get involved in a professional setting right off the bat.

-I see myself, drinking a cup of hot cocoa, walking into the Bobst library on a crisp morning; and as a fighting violet, all opportunities are within reach.
+I hope to see myself walking into the Bobst library on a crisp morning; and as a fighting violet, all opportunities are within reach.

 Hi Rachelle,